 Te Puni Kōkiri is a government department and therefore must meet obligations set out under the Official Information Act.
 This section explains how to make a request for information, and how we respond.

-The Official Information Act 1982 is intended to help New Zealanders to participate effectively in policy decisions and law making.
+The Official Information Act 1982 (the Act) is intended to help New Zealanders to participate effectively in policy decisions and law making.
 It is also intended to provide the public with greater transparency on government policy decisions.

 Proactive release policy

+Our proactive release policy aims to create openness and transparency to foster public trust and confidence.
 The purpose of this policy is to enable and support our agency in the proactive release of official information through website publication.

 We are committed to supporting the principles of the Public Service Act 2020 and the Official Information Act 1982 by promoting open government and increasing the availability of information.
 Proactive release makes information more available and assists in public understanding of Māori Development and the role of Te Puni Kōkiri.